You’re Making a Difference Here

 Your Impact with the New PoP School

-You’ve recognized that these conditions are not conducive to learning and have responded by helping PoP and the Aldea Rosario Monte Maria community break ground on a four-classroom school.
-These additional classrooms will help with overcrowding and will serve preprimary, first, second and fifth grade students.
-Teachers, parents and community members are dedicated and committed to the project, and will contribute up to 20 percent of resources and labor necessary to complete the build.
-This school build is expected to complete construction in 2018.
-The students and community of Aldea Rosario Monte Maria are so excited to soon have a new school that will provide a quality learning environment!
+You’ve recognized that these conditions are not conducive to learning and responded by helping PoP and the Aldea Rosario Monte Maria community complete construction on a four-classroom school.
+These additional classrooms help with overcrowding and serve preprimary, first, second and fifth grade students.
+Teachers, parents and community members were dedicated and committed to the project, and contributed up to 20 percent of resources and labor necessary to complete the build.
+The students and community of Aldea Rosario Monte Maria are so excited to have a new school that provides a quality learning environment!